kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 ## Summary

-This proposal introduces a Mixed Version Proxy (also earlier referred to as Unknown Version Interoperability Proxy) to solve issues with version skew in Kubernetes clusters.
+This proposal introduces a Mixed Version Proxy (also earlier referred to as Unknown Version Interoperability Proxy in the original version of the proposal) to solve issues with version skew in Kubernetes clusters.
 During upgrades or downgrades, when API servers have different versions, this feature ensures that:

 1. Client requests for a specific built-in resource are proxied to an API server capable of serving it, avoiding 404 Not Found errors
-2. Clients receive a complete, cluster-wide discovery document by merging information from all peer API servers, preventing controllers from making incorrect decisions based on incomplete data
+2. Clients receive a complete, cluster-wide discovery document (we'll call this the "peer-aggregated discovery"), by merging information from all peer API servers, preventing controllers from making incorrect decisions based on incomplete data

-Merged discovery is only supported for aggregated discovery endpoint, which requires clients to use the aggregated discovery Accept headers.
+Peer-aggregated discovery is only supported for aggregated discovery endpoint, which requires clients to use the aggregated discovery Accept headers.
 Requests for un-aggregated (legacy) discovery will always return local-only data and do not participate in peer merging.
 All discovery changes are implemented at the existing aggregated discovery endpoint `/apis`, with no new discovery endpoints being introduced.

-**Note:** Merged discovery is not supported for the api endpoint (`/api`) that serves the `core/v1` group.
+**Note:** Peer-aggregated discovery is not supported for the api endpoint (`/api`) that serves the `core/v1` group.
 Since Kubernetes v1.4, no new top-level types have been added to `core/v1` group; only subresources have been introduced:

 - /api/v1/namespaces/{namespace}/pods/{name}/ephemeralcontainers
 - /api/v1/namespaces/{namespace}/pods/{name}/resize
 - /api/v1/namespaces/{namespace}/serviceaccounts/{name}/token

-Given this history and the expectation that any future new types will be added to new groups rather than `core/v1`, we do not anticipate the need for peer-merging discovery for `/api`.
+Given this history and the expectation that any future new types will be added to new groups rather than `core/v1`, we do not anticipate the need for peer-aggregating discovery for `/api`.
 This means that the set of top-level resource types in `core/v1` is now considered complete and will not change in future Kubernetes releases; only subresources may be introduced.
 No new top-level resources will be added to `core/v1` going forward.

-**Note 2**:  Merged discovery is also not supported for requests to `/apis/<group>` and `/apis/<group>/<version>` since those are also served by un-aggregated discovery handler.
+**Note 2**:  Peer-aggregated discovery is also not supported for requests to `/apis/<group>` and `/apis/<group>/<version>` since those are also served by un-aggregated discovery handler.

 ## Motivation